AnushaPB/wingen/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-![Caution: wingen is currently under review, we discourage use of wingen at this time](caution.png)

 # wingen <img src="man/figures/logo.png" align="right" height="150"/>

 <!-- badges: start -->